OK, Stairway to Heaven!

 Dear lady, can you hear the wind blow, and did you know

 Your stairway lies on the whispering wind.

-We need to quiet our thoughts in order to see the visions in our third eye, the 6th chakra in our brains, which whisper to us on the wind; a symbol of spirit and the call in our souls to fly, like the two wings of the 6th chakra.
+We need to quiet our thoughts in order to see the visions in our third eye, the 6th chakra in our brains, which whisper to us on the wind; a symbol of spirit and its flight, like the two wings of the 6th chakra.
 "Whispering" refers to the "still small voice" of intuition.
 In the 4th verse it said the call would come soon; now it's happening, and the pathway is clear.
 The male Piper and female Lady are joining, as in the Divine Marriage.

 And as we wind on down the road

 Our shadows taller than our soul.